 Your doctor will ask you detailed questions about your voice problems and examine you thoroughly.
 A topical anesthetic may be applied to numb your tissues before your doctor uses one of the following tools to examine your vocal cords:

-- Mirror exam.
+- Mirror.
 Similar to a dental mirror, a long, rigid instrument with an angled mirror inserted into your mouth.

 - Flexible laryngoscope.
-A flexible tube containing a light and camera, inserted through your nose.
+A flexible tube containing a light and camera that's inserted through your nose.

 - Rigid laryngoscope.
-A rigid viewing tube, inserted through your mouth.
+A rigid viewing tube that's inserted through your mouth.

 - Videostroboscope.
 A camera combined with a flashing light to provide a slow-motion view of your vocal cords as they move.